elcrostatina/elcrostatina/README.md

 Currently:
 - Co-founder of wesync.dev 🧑‍💼
 - Technical instructor at webstack.academy and et labora fondation 🤓
-- Consulting at Sky and several startups as software architect/developer 👨‍💻
+- Consulting at Vodafone Automotive and several startups as software architect/developer 👨‍💻
 - Working on a web3 social app 🐂